tristanmich/JS-web-dev/README.md

 ## Installation

-1. Install Git with sudo apt-get install git.
+1. Install Git with >sudo apt-get install git.
 2. Install NVM (Node Version Manager) https://github.com/nvm-sh/nvm
 3. Clone this repository to your local machine.
-4. Open a terminal and navigate to the project's directory.
+4. Open a terminal and navigate to the project's directory (EPFBOOK).
-5. Run the following command to install the dependencies: npm install
+5. Run the following command to install the dependencies:
+    >npm install

 ## Usage

-1. After the installation is complete, you can start the app using the following command: npm run dev
+1. After the installation is complete, you can start the app using the following command:
+    >npm run dev

 This will start the app with Nodemon, which automatically restarts the server when changes are made to the code.